The Paul Law Firm P.C.

 • Pain and suffering

-The Jones Act provides broader recovery than traditional workers’ compensation.
+The Jones Act allows broader recovery than traditional workers’ compensation systems.

 The Longshore and Harbor Workers’ Compensation Act (LHWCA) applies to workers injured: